stephenh/stephenh.github.com/_posts/2018-01-21-microserving-testing-at-scale.markdown

 2. The stub services don't/can't 100% mimic production.

-That said, to me this approach has historically still been a net-win, as the massive benefit of fast, consistent, stable "near-integration" tests is worth the trade-off of up-front and ongoing costs of maintaining the stubs.
+That said, for systems I've built, this approach has still been a net-win, as the huge benefit of fast, consistent, stable "near-integration" tests is worth the trade-off of up-front and ongoing costs of maintaining the stubs.

 I've personally used this for ~testing-in-the-medium (e.g. not quite testing-in-the-large), primarily when working across vendor system boundaries, and had it work out well.
 Again, see [my other post](/2013/04/13/services-should-come-with-stubs.html).

 2nd Alternative: Move Stubbing up the Stack
 -------------------------------------------

-This 2nd/new alternative, moving stubbing into the data layer, is meant to address both cons of "services ship with stubs", which both stem from having multiple service implementations (one production, one stub).
+This 2nd/new alternative, moving stubbing into the data layer, is meant to address the two cons of "services ship with stubs", which both fundamentally stem from having multiple service implementations (one production, one stub).

 So, if you take a step back, why are we writing stubs in the first place?